10,000 listeners in 30 days. AI hosts, real guests.Read the field note

 Below the feed URL, you will find the Publish Mode selector with two options:

 • Manual (default): New generated episodes wait for review.
-After an episode is public, use the Publish to Mato button on the episode detail page if it has not been sent to the Mato feed yet.
+Sync the show first, then use Publish Episode on the episode detail page when you are ready to send an episode to Mato Distribution.

 • Automatic: Mato queues feed publishing after audio generation finishes for a synced show.